 Identify what tasks you want to send offshore

-It's important to go through all internal business tasks and processes and figure out which ones will produce the most return on investment by outsourcing.
+It's important to go through all internal business processes and tasks and figure out which ones will produce the most return on investment by outsourcing.

 This step can be broken down into two parts: